Charles William Ferdinand, Duke of Brunswick: Early life

 Charles William Ferdinand was born in the town of Wolfenbüttel on 9 October 1735, probably in Wolfenbüttel Castle.
-He was the first-born son of Charles I, Duke of Brunswick-Wolfenbüttel and his wife Philippine Charlotte.
+He was the firstborn son of Charles I, Duke of Brunswick-Wolfenbüttel and his wife Philippine Charlotte.

 His father Charles I was the ruling prince (Fürst) of the small state of Brunswick-Wolfenbüttel, one of the imperial states of the Holy Roman Empire.
 Philippine Charlotte was the favourite daughter of King Frederick William I of Prussia and sister of Frederick II of Prussia (Frederick the Great).
 As the heir apparent of a sovereign prince, Charles William Ferdinand received the title of Hereditary Prince (Erbprinz).

 He received an unusually wide and thorough education, overseen by his mother.
 In his youth he travelled in the Netherlands, France and various parts of Germany.
 In 1753, his father moved the capital of the principality back to Brunswick (Braunschweig), the state's largest city.
 (Wolfenbüttel had been the capital since 1432.)
 The royal family moved into the newly built Brunswick Palace.